 Use Cases for Overlays

-Overlays are especially essential for quick-fix.
+Overlays are especially essential for a quick fix.
 They are most useful when there is a threat of legal complaint or lawsuit to remind your organization about the need for your website to be accessible to persons with disabilities.
 Accessibility overlays can’t fix all of the accessibility violations on the site (even with the power of artificial intelligence and machine learning techniques).

-For clarity, automated tools are supposed to augment manual accessibility testing and adjustments efforts, not replace them.
+Automated tools like overlays are supposed to aid manual accessibility testing and adjustment efforts, not replace them.